 What is energy geography?
 Energy geography is the study of energy’s spatial dimensions, and the use of geographical concepts to understand energy issues.
 Energy is integral to social and spatial relationships, linking physical and human factors.
 Energy systems involve both social and technical aspects, which shape each other.
 This means that energy geography must necessarily be interdisciplinary.
 Geographical studies of energy have incorporated methods and ideas from a wide range of disciplines, including economics, cultural studies, political economy, political science, legal studies, history, sociology, anthropology, science and technology studies, urban planning, GIScience, and civil engineering–just to name a few.
 Whether analyzing patterns of human energy production’s environmental impacts, tracing transnational energy commodity chains, or assessing the justice implications of energy developments, energy geographers mobilize a diversity of approaches to further our understanding of these complex issues.

 This guide serves as a general resource on energy geography as well as a guide for students in GEG 229.
-It was created Librarian Anna Hulseberg and Professor Tiffany Grobelski.
+It was created by Librarian Anna Hulseberg and Professor Tiffany Grobelski.

 Note: Some resources on this guide are restricted to Gustavus users.
 If you are not a Gustavus user, you may need to contact your local library for assistance accessing material.